Vanderbilt University Logo

 IMSD Directors

-Dr. Julie Rhoades (Sterling) is an associate professor of medicine in the Division of Clinical Pharmacology and a research scientist at the Department of Veterans Affairs, Tennessee Valley Healthcare System.
+Dr. Julie Rhoades is an professor of medicine in the Division of Clinical Pharmacology.
 Her research focuses on molecular regulation of cancer-induced bone diseases with the goals of identifying more effective therapies to improve outcomes for patients with metastatic cancer.
-As part of these efforts, she is currently the President of the Cancer and Bone Society and a member of the Future Global Leaders committee in the International Federation for Musculoskeletal Research Societies, where she works to foster trainees with interests in bone and mineral research.
-Rhoades joined the Vanderbilt Faculty in 2008 and has been actively involved in the Cancer Biology and Pharmacology graduate programs and the IMSD.
-In addition, to these roles, she is a Diversity Liaison for the Department of Medicine, member of the Diversity, Equity, and Inclusion committee for the Cancer Biology Program, and a co-chair of the DEI committee in the Cancer Biology Training Consortium.
-Rhoades is committed to continuing to build diversity, equity, and inclusion in graduate education and medical research by building supportive communities and pipelines that improve opportunities for science education and careers for trainees from diverse backgrounds.
+As part of these efforts, she was formerly the President of the Cancer and Bone Society and a member of the Future Global Leaders committee in the International Federation for Musculoskeletal Research Societies, where she works to foster trainees with interests in bone and mineral research.
+Dr. Rhoades joined the Vanderbilt Faculty in 2008 and has been actively involved in the Cancer Biology and Pharmacology graduate programs and the IMSD.
+Dr. Rhoades is committed to continuing to build opportunities for belonging in graduate education and medical research by building supportive communities and pipelines that improve opportunities for science education and careers for trainees.

 Dr. Henrique Serezani is an associate professor in the Departments of Medicine, Pathology, Microbiology and Immunology, and Pharmacology and the Associate Director of the Vanderbilt Center for Immunobiology.
 His research program aims to dissect the inflammatory signals that influence host defense during preexisting conditions such as obesity and aging.
-Serezani is originally from Brazil and, since moving to Vanderbilt in 2016, he has been heavily involved in mentoring underrepresented minorities (over 20) from all over the world.
+Since moving to Vanderbilt in 2016, Dr. Serezani has been heavily involved in mentoring trainees worldwide.
 He is a standing member of the Allergy, Immunology, and Transplant T32 study section.
-Serezani has been involved in different tasks to increase URM opportunities at our school and in various scientific societies.
-He was part of the Vanderbilt University Medical Center racial equity task force, Vanderbilt Institute for Infection, Inflammation, and Immunity Diversity, Equity, and Inclusion Committee, and was a member of DEI committees in different scientific societies.
-Serezani’s goal as a co-director of the IMSD program is to advocate, promote awareness, engagement, and community building to strengthen the voices of underrepresented groups so that every graduate student has the full opportunity to thrive at VU.
+Serezani has been engaged in different tasks to increase inclusion at our school and in various scientific societies.
+Serezani’s goal as a co-director of the IMSD program is to advocate and promote awareness, engagement, and community building to strengthen the voices of trainees, so that every graduate student has the full opportunity to thrive at VU.